ted-jung/kubespray/README-by-Ted.md

      "- name: swapoff
         action: command swapoff -a "

-4. make a file("inventory.cfg") with directives
+4. make a file("inventory.cfg") with directives in below

     [all]